 The Company has an ongoing process for identifying, evaluating and managing the principal risks that it faces, and the QIPL Board reviews these over the course of the year.
 The QIPL Board acknowledges its responsibility for establishing and maintaining the Company's system of internal control, and for reviewing its effectiveness.
 The system of internal control is designed to manage rather than eliminate the risks to which the Company is exposed.
-The QIPL Board confirms the adequacy of the risk management systems to the Company's risk profile and strategy.
+The QIPL Board confirms the adequacy of the risk management systems in relation to the Company's risk profile and strategy.

-Section C - Risk Profile
+Section C. Risk Profile

 The following sections set out the risk profile of the Company.
-Further details are included in the risk notes to the Annual Report and Accounts.
+Further details are included in the QIPL's Annual Report and Financial Statements.